Skip to Content

 • Amps: 10 Max.

-This 12V pump provides a maximum of 3.4 gallons per minute at up to 65 PSI via its 5-chamber diaphragm.
-The unit is designed to run quietly, and its variable speed provides a smooth flow of water without rapid cycling.
+This made-in-the-USA 12V pump delivers a maximum flow rate of 3.4 gallons per minute at up to 65 PSI through its 5-chamber diaphragm.
+The unit is designed to run quietly, and its variable speed provides a smooth water flow without the pump cycling rapidly.
 If you completely drain your freshwater tank, this unit can be run dry and then self-prime (just add water back to the tank and you’re good to go).
-It’s capable of supplying water to as many as four faucets, has a built-in check valve to prevent back-flow to the freshwater tank.
+It’s capable of supplying water to as many as four faucets and features a built-in check valve to prevent backflow into the freshwater tank.
 It also includes a bypass valve to ensure smooth and quiet operation.

 Since this pump’s power requirement maxes out at 6.5 amps, it was a perfect match for our existing wiring and 10-amp Intellitec latching switch controller.
 And with built-in auto-reset thermal protection, our pump will shut down if allowed to run for too long, allowing the components to cool and helping to prevent damage to the unit (again, however, you don’t want to allow it to run dry for any extended periods of time).

 Installation is easy thanks to its “Quick Attach” plumbing connections.
-Just attach the connectors to the existing plumbing to/from your old pump and then snap them into place on the new one.
-That makes it much easier to connect it to the plumbing when you’re working in the typically tight spaces that RV water pumps are installed.
+Simply attach the connectors to the existing plumbing to/from your old pump and then snap them into place on the new one.
+This makes it much easier to install it when you’re working in the typically tight spaces where RV water pumps are installed.

 As we mentioned earlier, “more” is not always better.
-That’s exactly why we chose this model over its big brother with a higher flow rate (5.3 GPM, even though Amazon incorrectly lists it as 3.5).
-Not only don’t we have any need for higher water flow (3.4 GPM is plenty, especially when conserving water while dry camping), but it guaranteed we’d have no issue with the power requirement.
-That’s because the larger pump pulls a maximum of 10 amps, while our original (and our new replacement) draw a max of only 6.5 amps.
+That’s exactly why we chose this model over its bigger brother with a higher flow rate (5.3 GPM, even though Amazon sometimes incorrectly lists it as 3.5).
+Not only did we have no need for higher water flow (3.4 GPM is plenty, especially when conserving water while dry camping), but it also guaranteed that we didn’t have any issues with the power requirement.
+That’s because the larger pump can require a maximum of 10 amps, while our original (and our new replacement) draw a max of only 6.5 amps.
 So compatibility with our current electrical system was guaranteed.

 Shurflo Revolution 3.0GPM